CSchotborgh/PowerWhipConfig/replit.md

 ## Overview
 This project is a full-stack web application designed for electrical engineers and technicians to configure and design custom electrical power whip assemblies.
 It offers a visual interface for design, validates configurations against electrical codes, and generates necessary documentation.
 The system aims to streamline the design process, ensure compliance, and provide robust documentation capabilities for power distribution systems.
 It integrates comprehensive component data and enables efficient order management and BOM generation.

-**Current Project Status**: Successfully implemented flexible movable panel system allowing users to freely position component panels anywhere on screen instead of fixed sidebars.
-Multi-Source Data Integration organized in dedicated Configuration Details Panel with professional tabbed interface.
+**Current Project Status**: Successfully implemented comprehensive component specification editing system with contextual editing permissions.
+Created complete GitHub documentation with detailed workflows, usage guides, and architectural diagrams.
+Component library now supports inline editing for names, voltage, current, wire gauge, and pricing with automatic variant creation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.